 IS OUR WATER SYSTEM MEETING OTHER RULES THAT GOVERN OPERATIONS?
-During 2019, our system was in compliance with applicable State drinking water operating, monitoring and reporting requirements.
+During 2021, our system was not in compliance with applicable State drinking water operating, monitoring and reporting requirements.
+The annual disinfection byproducts sample was not collected in 2021.
+That sample will be collected in 2022.